netdata/netdata/web/gui/README.md

 We've been working on refactoring the standard dashboard code to simplify the process of adding new features and fixing bugs.

 The new dashboard is added to the codebase, but the old version is still here.
-If you want to use it, run `/usr/libexec/netdata/netdata-switch-dashboard.sh  classic`.
-To switch back, do `netdata-switch-dashboard.sh  react`.
-Currently, the refactored dashboard doesn't include any noticeable changes in UI.
+If you want to switch back to the old version, run `/usr/libexec/netdata/netdata-switch-dashboard.sh  classic`.
+To switch back to the React version, run `/usr/libexec/netdata/netdata-switch-dashboard.sh  react`.
+Currently, the React dashboard doesn't include any noticeable changes in user interface (UI) or features.

 ## Navigating the standard dashboard